fivesqrd/fluent-musimal-php/README.md

 To see a real sample in your inbox, head on over to http://fluentmsg.com and send a test email to yourself.

-## Design ##
+## How it works ##

-Baked into the Stacker library is a responsive HTML layout and markup various reusable UI components.
-Currently this repo includes a beautiful minimal theme called [Musimal](https://github.com/fivesqrd/musimal).
-We hope to add more in the near future.
+At the foundation is a single column responsive layout with support for several types of UI components.
+Each UI component occupies the full width of the layout and the content is built up by stacking one component on top of another.
+By combining several UI components together, one can easily generate many of the most common types of user notifications needed for a project.

 ## UI Compents ##
-Fluent provides a single column responsive email layout with support for several types of UI components.
-By combining the various UI components together, one can easily generate many of the most common types of user notifications needed for a project.
-Each component occupies the full width of the layout and is stacked on top of each other.

 The current supported UI components are:
 1. Teaser - a short piece of text displayed on the list of view of most email clients
 2. Logo - image displayed at the top of a message